rashidasohail/Library-Management-System/README.md

 # Library Management System

 **Objective**
-The objective of this system was to develop a computerized system to maintain all the daily work of the library.
+The objective of this system is to develop a computerized solution to efficiently manage all the daily operations of a library, reducing manual effort and enhancing accessibility.

 **Modules**
-Divided into two modules
+The system is divided into two primary modules:
 <ol>
  <li>Admin</li>
  <li>Student</li>